Skip to content

 • Contact / Support

-In large sales opportunities, it's not always easy to keep track of key stakeholders.
-There are often multiple voices shaping the decision, and working out where to focus your time can be a challenge.
-A Contact Heat Map helps brings clarity by laying everything out in a simple, visual format, showing at a glance who holds influence, who's supportive, and where the biggest risks may be.
+Contact heat maps in Salesforce help you track key stakeholders, a challenge that can be particularly challenging in large customer organizations.
+Often, multiple voices shape decisions, and working out where to focus your time can be tricky.
+Contact mapping in Salesforce provides clarity by laying everything out in a simple, visual format.
+Now, you can see immediately who holds influence, who's supportive, and where the most significant risks may be.

-The GSP Account Planning app makes the process of building these contact heat maps in salesforce effortless.
-With intuitive drag and drop features, five colour-coded categories, and the ability to use every piece of contact data, it helps sales teams focus on the relationships that matter the most and move deals forward.
+When you use a sales account mapping tool like GSP Account Planner, building contact heat maps in Salesforce becomes effortless.
+With intuitive drag and drop features, 5 color-coded categories, and the ability to use every piece of contact data, your sales teams can focus on the relationships that matter most to move deals forward.

 What Is A Contact Heat Map?